 Configure the firewall

-Under the GENERAL section, click Firewall settings.
-You can click Add My IP to add your local computer's IP address, or configure a range of IP addresses.
+Click Add My IP to add your local computer's IP address, or configure a range of IP addresses.
 Remember to click Save after you have created the rules.

 Get connection information

 Get the fully qualified domain name for your Azure MySQL server in the Azure portal.
-You use the fully qualified domain name to connect to your server using the mysql.exe command line tool.
+You use the fully qualified domain name to connect to your server using the mysql.exe command-line tool.

 In Azure portal, click All resources from the left-hand menu, and click your Azure Database for MySQL server.